Excerpt from the government of Ontario’s ‘Newsroom’

 (a) motion that may endanger a worker has stopped.”

-Mondelez Canada Inc. was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA), section 25, subsection 1(c) which states,
+Mondelez Canada Inc. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA), section 25, subsection 1(c) which states,

 “An employer shall ensure that,